AirHelp/treasury/README.md

 # treasury

 Treasury is a very simple tool for managing secrets.
 It uses Amazon S3 or SSM ([Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html)) service to store secrets.
 By default, Treasury uses SSM as a backend.
-The secrets are encrypted before saving them on disks in their data centers and decrypted when we read the secrets.
+The secrets are encrypted before saving them on disks in Amazon data centers and decrypted when being read.
 Treasury uses Server-Side Encryption with AWS KMS-Managed Keys ([SSE-KMS](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html)).

 ## Architecture